metacpan/metacpan-cpan-extracted/distros/H/HTML-Mason/README.md

 # SUPPORT

-Bugs may be submitted at [http://rt.cpan.org/Public/Dist/Display.html?Name=HTML-Mason](http://rt.cpan.org/Public/Dist/Display.html?Name=HTML-Mason) or via email to [bug-html-mason@rt.cpan.org](mailto:bug-html-mason@rt.cpan.org).
+Bugs may be submitted at [https://github.com/houseabsolute/HTML-Mason/issues](https://github.com/houseabsolute/HTML-Mason/issues).

 I am also usually active on IRC as 'autarch' on `irc://irc.perl.org`.